Marine Patrol

 and Pre-Season Boat Inspection Opportunity

-The Deschutes County Sheriff’s Office Marine Unit is pleased to announce the return of our free mandatory Boater Education card proctored examination, as well as a pre-season opportunity to have your motorized boat inspected.
-Oregon law requires Oregon residents 16 years of age and older who operate powered boats of more than 10 hp, to obtain their Mandatory Boater Education card.
+Oregon law requires Oregon residents 16 years of age and older who operate powered boats of more than 10 hp to obtain their Mandatory Boater Education card.
 Failure to have a card under the above conditions might result in a $142 fine.
 This card is not a license to operate a boat, as there is no such requirement in Oregon.
 Once a boater receives their card, it never has to be renewed.
-There is a one-time $20 cost to receive your card and duplicate cards are available for $16.
+There is a one-time $20 fee to receive your card, and duplicate cards are available for $16 each.
+Y

-Boat operators can also access the testing material and take the test on-line through the Oregon State Marine Board website, but there is generally a fee associated with the test and receiving a certificate.
+Boat operators can also access the testing materials and take the test online through the Oregon State Marine Board website, but there is generally a fee for the test and for receiving a certificate.
 Exam participants will be shown an informational video prior to the proctored examination and will have an opportunity to ask questions.
-Additional exam preparation material can be found on the Oregon State Marine Board web site under “Study Guide”.
-A 75 question multiple choice test will be given; a minimum score of 70% is needed to pass.
+Additional exam preparation material can be found on the Oregon State Marine Board website under “Study Guide”.
+A 75-question multiple-choice test will be given; a minimum score of 70% is needed to pass.
 The tests are graded upon completion; necessary paperwork and information on how to receive their card from the Oregon State Marine Board will be given.

 Each year, from mid-April through October, thousands of motorized and non-motorized boaters recreate on these waters.
 Activities include fishing, camping, water skiing, waterfowl hunting, sailing, swimming, and wakeboarding.